 Great Himalayan National Park is one of India's national parks, which is located in Kullu region of Himachal Pradesh.
 Surrounded on all the three sides by the Himalayan Mountains, the park is home to diverse wildlife species.
 The Great Himalayan National Park received the status of a national park in 1999.
-At present, it is home to more than 375 species of fauna, 31 species of mammals and 181 species of birds.
 This beautiful location of the national park becomes all the more attractive due to the Deodar and Oak trees.

 Area: 1,171 sq kms

 Timing: Open 24 Hours